-An additional criterion for industrial projects will be:
+Additional criteria for industrial projects will be:

 For the projects in the services sector, two additional criteria are provided:

 In order to obtain a tax exemption under the new support instrument, an appropriate application for support should be submitted.
-An administrative decision will be issued by the special economic zones within 1-2 months.
+An administrative decision will be issued by the Special Economic Zones within 1-2 months.
 Until the decision is obtained, the investor cannot start the investment.

 „The change of SEZ provisions is an opportunity for development, especially for small and medium-sized enterprises, modern business services and R & D sectors, as well as for medium-sized cities, since the changed system provides them with the highest preferences”

-“Analyzing the project evaluation criteria, it seems that obtaining the CIT exemption may be more difficult in comparison to the previous system of special economic zones.
+“Analyzing the project evaluation criteria, it seems that obtaining the CIT exemption may be more difficult in comparison to the previous system of Special Economic Zones.
 The required minimum investment value may be a potential problem.
 While the SME sector is provided with quite large limits, even up to 98% relative to the value required from large companies, for large companies, they can reach up to 100 million PLN.
 Even for a large investor, such a value may be difficult to achieve.”